Scotiabank business loan review

 Scotiabank is one of Canada’s largest and most reputable banks.
 It serves more than 25 million customers around the world and offers a wide range of financial products and services to commercial enterprises across Canada.
 This includes a range of fixed and variable interest rate loans designed to meet the needs of small businesses.

-For these loans, you can borrow up to $50,000 which you’ll have to repay on a consistent payment schedule.
-You may be able to qualify for a repayment term as long as 10 years (or 5 years with 20-year amortization for real estate).
+For these loans, you can borrow up to $1,000,000 which you’ll have to repay on a consistent payment schedule.
+3 to 10 years

 First, do I qualify?